 Blue Shield Promise's contracted IPA/medical groups are responsible for conducting provider training and orientation for its contracted providers within ten (10) business days of placing a provider on active status with the IPA/medical group regardless of their effective status with Blue Shield Promise.
 IPA/medical groups are required to provide evidence of the 10-day training as requested by Blue Shield Promise.
 When submitting provider to be added to the network, IPA/medical groups must attest to the completion of a 10-day provider orientation training by providing the training date of completion within submitted provider rosters or provider profiles.
-New Provider Training Attestation forms must also be completed for each individual practitioner and IPA/medical group must be prepared to provide a copy of the New Provider Training Attestation Form to Delegation Oversight.
+New Provider Training Attestation forms must also be prepared to provide a copy of the New Provider Training Attestation Form to Delegation Oversight.